1minEpowMinX/1minEpowMinX/README.md

 ## About me

 Software Dev student.
 I love to create - I program, was a technical assistant for CRM systems, built funnel algorithms and did trabshooting.
 I have experience in 2d and 3d, I was also an author of custom student works, mostly coursework.
 At the moment I am actively developing in IT, but still looking for the same.
-From programming languages I know Python, but I'm moving more and more to Go and leave the first one for scripts.
-In the process of getting Google UX-Design Certification.
+From programming languages I know Python, some C++ and Go.
 I also got a professional certification in Google IT Support specialization, and also took a practical intensive on DevOps.

 <!-- ## Project categories